ahlstromcj/seq66/README.md

         *   Fixed issues with some of the file-dialogs.
         *   Fixed issues with editing keystrokes being passed from the tabbed editors to the main window (and the live frame)
+        *   Improved arrow-key handling in seqroll.
         *   Removed PortMidi Java configuration parsing code.
         *   Important fixes to NSM sessions.
         *   Added 'one-shot' option the the 'usr' file's record-style setting.
-        *   Improved support for making the user-interface smaller, and 4x4 sets.
+        *   Improved support for making the user-interface smaller; 4x4 sets.
+        *   Added the "enigmatic" scale.
+        *   Fixes to handling of musical key, scale, and background pattern.
+        *   Updated libtool support, now seq66cli is under 200K in size.
     *   Version 0.95.0:
         *   Updated almost all settings to use "name = variable" convention to improve readability.
 This will change the format of config-files